Last Updated April 5, 2021

 - If you are going to be using socks on both legs, buy at least two pairs of socks at a time.
 As one pair is being washed, there will be another pair you can wear.

-- Hand-wash compression socks with cool or lukewarm water.
-You could also put them in a mesh laundry bag and use the gentle cycle of a washing machine, with mild detergent.
-Air-dry them afterwards.
+- Hand-wash compression socks with cool or lukewarm water for best results.
+You could also put them in a mesh laundry bag and use the gentle cycle of a washing machine with cool water and with mild detergent, but they will not last as long this way.
+In either case, air-dry them afterwards.

-Compression socks can help you maintain your leg health, especially if you suffer from edema or other circulatory issues.
+Compression socks can help you maintain or improve your leg health, especially if you suffer from edema or other circulatory issues.

 Interested in investing in a pair of compression socks?

-Check out ComproGear Compression Socks on Amazon.
+Check out ComproGear Compression Socks.
 They’re designed with Medical-Grade 20-30 mmHg Compression in Knee High Length to stop Edema (swelling) fast!
 Most customers find they stop painful swollen feet and calves instantly.
 Plus they’re made with moisture wicking fabric to keep going all day long.

 What do you have to lose (except your painful swelling)?
 Click the button below to take a look at our selection on Amazon: